Solentiname Islands: Solentiname Islands National Monument (Nicaragua)

 The Solentiname Islands National Monument constitutes one of the 78 protected areas of Nicaragua.
 The islands are a haven for hikers, bird watchers and art lovers.

 The islands are volcanic in origin.
-The highest point in the archipelago is found on Mancarrón at 257 m (843 ft) above sea level.
+The archipelago's highest point is Mancarrón at 257 m (843 ft) above sea level.
 The islands are covered in tropical tree species, transitional between wet and dry tropical.

 The waters contain about 46 species of fish, including tarpon, freshwater sharks, sawfish, and swordfish.
-The island of La Venada is known for its deer, and also named for them (La Venada is Spanish for "The Doe").
+The island of La Venada is known for its deer and named after them (La Venada is Spanish for "The Doe").

 The Solentiname Islands have been the object of ecotourism in recent years and contain several archaeological sites ((including petroglyphs on the island of San Fernando).